For 3 ex-cops, will blaming Chauvin for Floyd’s death work?

 Thomas Lane, J. Kueng and Tou Thao face trial in August on charges of aiding and abetting both second-degree murder and second-degree manslaughter.
 Hennepin County Judge Peter Cahill ordered that they be tried together, but separately from Chauvin, to reduce the number of people in the courtroom amid the COVID-19 pandemic.

-As the three weigh their strategies, legal experts say they are sure to be watching what kind of prison time Chauvin gets at his June 16 sentencing — as much as 30 years, though likely less.
+As the three weigh their strategies, legal experts say they are sure to be watching what kind of prison time Chauvin gets at his June 16 sentencing — as much as 30 years, though possibly less.
 Minnesota law sets the same penalties for aiding and abetting murder or manslaughter as for the act itself.

 They’ll also be mindful that it took jurors less than 24 hours to find Chauvin guilty on all charges.
 That could ratchet up pressure to consider a plea deal.